Why Book Michael Caswell as Your Wedding Photographer?

 I have plenty of experience

-I'm in my 19th year in this business, and after having photographed over 800 weddings, there isn’t much that I haven’t seen or encountered during this time.
+I'm in my 20th year in this business, and after having photographed well over 800 weddings, there isn’t much that I haven’t seen or encountered during this time.
 Experience is crucial in this line of work.
 Anyone with a reasonably good sense of composition, basic knowledge of their equipment, and good ambient light to work with can create nice photographs in a relaxed environment.
 But weddings often do not take place in perfect light or otherwise under ideal photographic conditions, and are almost always dynamic, fast-paced events that are anything but relaxed (from the photographer’s perspective at least).

 While a novice portrait photographer would have the luxury of being able to leisurely work through any technical problems or photographic challenges that come up during a session, there’s no pause button at a wedding (especially the ceremony), and it is essential to have someone who is intimately familiar with the flow of these events and is accustomed to dealing with the unexpected.
 Likewise, having a friend who enjoys taking pictures as a hobby and happens to own a good camera document the most meaningful day of your life is often not going to end well, and many instances of lingering hard feelings and ruined friendships have resulted from the aftermath of such arrangements.

 To be able to do this job well, one must have a thorough familiarity with the widely varied aspects of wedding ceremonies and receptions, a keen sense of observation for what needs to be captured, along with the artistic vision and diverse set of technical skills needed to create beautiful images in challenging conditions.
-Wedding photographers must be well-versed in multiple facets of photography, including photojournalism, architectural, landscape, still life, and portraiture.
+Wedding photographers must be well-versed in multiple facets of photography, including

 Lastly, it's not all just about the photography.
 Even an amazingly talented photographer will not be successful with weddings if they do not also possess good business, technical, organizational, and personal relationship skills.
 Stories appear in the news (nationally, and occasionally even locally in the New Orleans area) about wedding photographers and videographers who, even many months after the wedding, still have not delivered their work, or even worse, disappear completely, abandoning their clients and leaving them without their priceless pictures or video.